csaid/csaid.github.io/_posts/2024-02-11-the-respiratory-infection-experiment-to-end-all-respiratory-infection-experiments.md

 <div class="caption">[[Notebook](https://github.com/csaid/ventilation-experiment/blob/main/Respiratory%20infection%20experiment%20model%20fits%20and%20power%20analysis.ipynb)]
 </div>

 The most basic question one might have about respiratory infections like Covid is _when are you infectious_?
-Some researchers believe that people with low viral RNA counts$$^1$$ like $$ 10^3 $$ cp/mL are meaningfully infectious.
+Some researchers believe that people with low viral RNA counts like $$ 10^3 $$ cp/mL are meaningfully infectious$$^1$$.
 Others believe that almost all spread occurs during the brief peak of viral count, at around $$ 10^9 $$ cp/mL.
 The answer will determine whether you typically stop being infectious after 8-9 days or something more like 1-2 days.

 With over [700,000 papers](https://www.bmj.com/content/380/bmj.p689) published papers on Covid, you’d think we’d have a solid answer to such a basic and practically useful question.
 But the reality is we don’t.
 Some epidemiological papers have attempted to measure this.
 But since they can’t measure precisely _when_ people were infected or even by _whom_, their estimates of infectiousness thresholds are biased downwards by an unknown amount.